wiredtiger/wiredtiger/src/docs/rts-new.md

 # Interaction with timestamps

-The main thing RTS is concerned with are the durable and stable timestamps.
+The main timestamps RTS are concerned with are the durable and stable timestamps.
 The high-level details are covered above, what follows is a more detailed view of how we use these timestamps.

-We read `txn_global` for pinned and stable timestamps at the start of RTS, and in diagnostic builds we read them again at the end to assert they didn't change underneath us (indicating the system was not quiescent, and therefore a bug).
+In order to ensure that the system is in a quiescent state, in diagnostic builds we read the global pinned and stable timestamps at the start and end of RTS to assert they didn't change underneath us.

-Once RTS has finished, we roll back the global durable timestamp to the stable timestamp, since if there are no unstable updates, `txn_global`'s durable timestamp can by definition be moved backwards to the stable timestamp.
-If we weren't to do this, it wouldn't automatically be a problem, but we'd likely end up unnecessarily scanning tables the next time RTS is run.
+Once RTS has finished, we roll back the global durable timestamp to the stable timestamp, since if there are no unstable updates, the global durable timestamp can, by definition, be moved backwards to the stable timestamp.
+This is a performance optimisation so we don't unnecessarily scan tables the next time RTS is run.

-Timestamps of updates in the history store can have some surprising
+Timestamps of updates in the history store can have some non-obvious
 properties:

 * The start timestamp can be equal to the stop timestamp if the original update's commit timestamp is in order.
-* During rollback of a prepared transaction, a history store update with a stop timestamp may not get removed, leading to a duplocate record.
+* During rollback of a prepared transaction, a history store update with a stop timestamp may not get removed, leading to a duplicate record.
 RTS ignores these.
 * If we've had to fix any timestamps as part of RTS, a newly inserted update with an older timestamp may have a durable timestamp smaller than the